chevere/docs/reference/Chevere/Interfaces/Controller/ControllerParametersInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified Controller Parameter.
+This method MUST retain the state of the current instance, and return an instance that contains the specified controller parameter instance.

 ---

 ### hasParameterName()

+Indicates whether the instance has a parameter identified by `$name`.

 **Parameters**